Annual review subtitle

 Convinced that global warming could possibly have catastrophic consequences, in 2005 the Fund began concentrating its entire sustainable development budget on addressing climate change.
 The biodiversity component was phased out.
 This difficult decision acknowledged that, if global warming is not halted, all efforts to protect the planet’s biodiversity will be undermined.

-In 2013, reflecting a concern to align the Fund’s investments with its mission, the trustees made the decision to join with the international fossil fuel divestment movement and began divesting RBF holdings from fossil fuels.
+In 2014, reflecting a concern to align the Fund’s investments with its mission, the board of trustees made the decision to join with the international fossil fuel divestment movement and began divesting RBF holdings from fossil fuels.

 Governments continue to associate development with economic growth, but an increasing number of scientists and activists argue that we live in a world with real limits to economic growth and material consumption.
 Widespread poverty and growing economic inequality mean that finding a just and equitable path to ecological sustainability presents complex problems.
 Today the Fund integrates its environmental work with its efforts to promote democratic processes in global governance, particularly in helping the Global South achieve an equal voice.